Pacific Northwest Massage Therapists Retreat

 Children’s rates (regardless of lodging type): Age 0-4, free; age 5-12, $55 per night; age 13+, adult price.

-To learn more about each type of lodging and register, visit the Breitenbush Hot Springs Retreat and Conference Center website:
+To learn more about each type of lodging and register, visit the Breitenbush Hot Springs Retreat and Conference Center website (link is disabled until 2026 registration opens):

 Continuing Education